Gentleman (2016 film): Plot

 Catherine's presence in the company disturbs Jai, who soon realizes that she is spying on him.
 Nevertheless, he remains silent.
 Catherine overhears a conversation between Vamsi and Jai where the former threatens to disclose the latter's involvement in Gautham's murder to the media.
+Catherine then becomes the victim of an attempted murder, almost getting run over by a lorry while on the road.
 She later gains information about the security arrangements of the company by coercing her team leader Sudarshanam.
 Nithya provides a duplicate of the master key to Jai's cabin.
 Catherine finds the discharge papers of David and Gautham and a document confirming the transfer of ₹5 billion from Aishwarya's company.
-She later leaves for an orphanage where David is being treated and finds him dead.

-Catherine and Nithya spot Jai running away from the orphanage, which strengthens their suspicions.
+Catherine and Nithya later visit an orphanage where David is being treated and find him dead.
+They spot Jai leaving the orphanage in a hurry, which strengthens their suspicions.
 At a party, Jai is disturbed after observing a growing intimacy between Catherine and Vamsi, an intimacy created by Catherine to provoke Jai.
-After mustering courage, Jai kills Vamsi and manages to make it look like a road accident.
+After mustering courage, Jai tells Vamsi that he will divulge the truth to the police.
+Vamsi rushes to fetch the documents with which he has been blackmailing Jai.
+Jai reaches the place and a fight ensues.
+Jai kills Vamsi and manages to make it look like a road accident.
 Jai then destroys all the documents Vamsi had been using to blackmail him.
-The following day, Aishwarya finds Jai's clothes and a photograph of him in Catherine's closet and suspects an illicit relationship between them.
-After Aishwarya calls off her engagement, Catherine confronts Jai and challenges him to unveil his real self as a murderer and fraudster.
+The following day, Aishwarya finds Jai's clothes and photograph in Catherine's closet and suspects an illicit relationship between them.
+After a dejected Aishwarya calls off the marriage and leaves, Catherine confronts Jai and challenges him to unveil his real self as a murderer and fraudster.

 Initially stoic, an emotional Jai reveals that he is Gautham himself by showing a wristband Catherine had given him before leaving for London.
 The couple reconciles and Gautham starts narrating the truth.
 Vamsi, who is jealous of Jai's success, persuades David, his old friend, to murder him.
-David agrees, assuming that he is Gautham, whom he considers his rival.
-Meanwhile, Gautham comes across Jai's photograph in an attempt to find sponsors for his club.
-He alters his look to resemble Jai and meets Mohan.
-A dying Mohan reveals that Vamsi coerced him to invest in betting, which resulted in a loss of nearly ₹5 billion, for which Aishwarya's father Ram Prakash agreed to reimburse him.
+Assuming he is Gautham, David agrees, due to a fight he had with Gautham earlier.
+Meanwhile, Gautham comes across Jai's photograph on the Internet and alters his look to resemble Jai, and meets Mohan in an attempt to find sponsors for his club.
+A dying Mohan reveals that Vamsi coerced him to invest in betting and illegal businesses, which resulted in a loss of nearly ₹5 billion, for which Aishwarya's father Ram Prakash agreed to reimburse him.